khibino/haskell-relational-record/tutorial.md

   return a
 {% endhighlight %}

 `Relation` takes two type parameters.
 The first one is the type of placeholder.
-This example does not use place holder, so its type is `()`.
+This example does not use placeholder, so its type is `()`.
 The second one is the type of the value in `Relation`.

 Let's look at the signature of 'relation':